Role : Lead Product Designer · Team : 2 PM, 1 Engineer, 1 QA · Timeline : 4 weeks · Platform : Mobile + Desktop (Web)

 THE PROBLEM

-A −15% DAU drop was flagged as a design problem.
-Before opening Figma, I mapped session drop-off with the PM and Head of Product to confirm whether friction was in the lobby or upstream.
+Conversion rate sat at 10%.
+Before opening Figma, I mapped session drop-off with the PM and Head of Product to confirm where users were losing momentum.

 Scattered decision signals